-Because tropical cyclones of all intensities (not just hurricanes) can produce excessive rains and carry these far inland, freshwater flooding is considered the most wide-reaching of all tropical cyclone related dangers.
+Tropical cyclones of all intensities can produce excessive rains along the coast and far inland.
+Freshwater flooding is considered the most wide-reaching of all tropical cyclone related dangers.
 Click on FLOODING for more information.

 Sustained Winds: A hurricane's winds are among the first conditions to be felt during its approach.
 Tropical-cyclone-force winds can extend as far as 300 miles, and hurricane-force-winds, 25-150 miles from the storm center.
 Sustained winds pack enough force to cause structural damage and carry loose debris airborne.

 If you would like to see an animation that illustrates the wind damage associated with increasing hurricane intensity, click on this link which will take you to the National Hurricane Center website.